Utah Sales and Use Tax

 If you are not sure if you have established nexus in Utah, you can usually get free help by contacting the Utah State Tax Commission.
 Click here for an updated listing of direct phone numbers.
 You could also contact a qualified certified public accountant or lawyer who specializes in tax law in Utah.
 Click here for listing of recommended resources.

-Special rules applying to Utah sales tax and use taxes?
+Special rules applying to Utah:

 - Shipping is not taxable if separately stated.